 01 of 10

 Bedding made from wood comes in different forms, sizes, types of wood, and even colors.
-The most common types of wood used to make bedding are pine, cedar, douglas fir, aspen, and cypress.
+The most common types of wood that are used to make bedding are pine, cedar, douglas fir, aspen, and cypress.
 These wood varieties will then come in the form of shavings, pellets, or chips to use as bedding.

 Some companies dye their shavings different colors or infuse them with chlorophyll.
 Besides staining the reptile the color of the bedding, these dyes don't do much for odor control or absorbency.

 02 of 10

 03 of 10

 The stringy fiber pieces on the outside of a coconut, also known as the husk, are yet another choice for Savannah monitor bedding.
 Coconut fiber is often sold in expandable bricks or bags of loose material and are popular with reptiles who enjoy high humidity environments.
 The gardening industry also sells a variety but it often has fertilizer in it that can harm reptiles so this should be avoided.

 04 of 10